Dimension formulas for Siegel modular forms of level $4$: Counting automorphic representations

-is satisfied, where $n$ is the number of places where $\pi_v$ is \emph{not} the base point in the local Arthur packet. \item The Soudry type \textbf{(Q)}: These are parametriced by self-dual, cuspidal, automorphic representations of $\GL(2,\A)$ with non-trivial central character.
+is satisfied, where $n$ is the number of places where $\pi_v$ is \emph{not} the base point in the local Arthur packet. \item The Soudry type \textbf{(Q)}: These are parametrized by self-dual, cuspidal, automorphic representations of $\GL(2,\A)$ with non-trivial central character.
 The packets are non-tempered, infinite and stable.
-The local Arthur packets are given in \cite[Table~3]{Schmidt2020}. \item The Howe - Piatetski-Shapiro type \textbf{(B)}: The packets are parametrized by pairs of distinct, quadratic Hecke characters.
+The local Arthur packets are given in \cite[Table~3]{Schmidt2020}. \item The Howe--Piatetski-Shapiro type \textbf{(B)}: The packets are parametrized by pairs of distinct, quadratic Hecke characters.
 They are non-tempered, infinite and unstable.
 The local Arthur packets are given in \cite[Table~1]{Schmidt2020}. \item The finite type \textbf{(F)}: These are one-dimensional representations.
 They are not relevant for this work, since they are not cuspidal. \end{itemize}

 We next determine how these types intersect with the representations of interest to us.
 For the following definition let $\Omega$ be one of the representation types I, IIa, IIb, \ldots, XIb, Va$^*$, $\sc$ appearing in Table~\ref{parahoricrestrictiontable}. \begin{definition} Let $k$ be a positive integer.
 Let $S_k(\Omega)$ be the set of cuspidal automorphic representations $\pi\cong\otimes_v\pi_v$ of $\GSp(4,\A)$ with the following properties: \begin{enumerate} \item $\pi$ has trivial central character. \item $\pi_{\infty}$ is the lowest weight module with minimal $K$-type $(k,k)$; it is a holomorphic discrete series representation if $k\geq3$, a holomorphic limit of discrete series representation if $k=2$, and a non-tempered representation if $k=1$.
-(It was denoted by $\mathcal{B}_{k,0}$ in \cite[Sect.~3.5]{Schmidt2017}.) \item $\pi_p$ is unramified for each finite $p\neq 2$. \item $\pi_2$ is an irreducible, admissible representation of $\GSp(4,\Q_2)$ of type $\Omega$ with non-trivial $\Gamma(\p)$-invariant vectors. \end{enumerate} \end{definition}
+(It was denoted by $\mathcal{B}_{k,0}$ in \cite[Sect.~3.5]{Schmidt2017}.) \item $\pi_p$ is unramified for each finite $p\neq 2$. \item $\pi_2$ is an irreducible, admissible representation of $\GSp(4,\Q_2)$ of type $\Omega$ with non-trivial $\Gamma(\p)$-invariant vectors. \end{enumerate} \end{definition} We note a peculiarity about representation types Vb and Vc.
+While these occupy two different rows in Table~\ref{parahoricrestrictiontable}, the resulting sets of representations are identical, if the parameters in Table~\ref{parahoricrestrictiontable} are allowed to vary over all possibilities.
+Therefore $S_k(\text{Vb})=S_k(\text{Vc})$.
+In the following we will work with Vb and ignore Vc.